flashcordon/Evidence-based-environmentalism/geoingenierie.md

 could be added to the oceans to increase their alkalinity and thereby promote ocean uptake of atmosphericCO2 (Kheshgi 1995).
 Alternatively, carbonateminerals could be directly released into the oceans (Harvey 2008, Kheshgi 1995).
-3.2.5.
-Ocean fertilization.
-The process of photosynthesis involves the uptake of CO2 and the production of organic carbon molecules.
-Microscopic photosynthetic organisms in surface ocean waters (i.e., phytoplankton) produce organic carbon compounds from inorganic carbon that is dissolved in sea water.
-Some of this organic matter sinks into the deep ocean.Thus, phytoplankton effectively remove dissolved inorganic carbon from the near-surface ocean and transport organic carbon to the deep ocean.
-The basic concept of ocean fertilization as a climate change mitigation strategy is to add nutrients to the ocean to increase planktonic productivity and thereby increase both the uptake of atmospheric CO2 and the downward flux of carbon out of the ocean’s near-surface layers.
-Iron has been the most widely discussed fertilizer, but other nutrients such as phosphate and nitrogen have been considered.

 Modeling and experimental investigation of ocean iron fertilization indicate limited potential for carbon sequestration (Cao&Caldeira 2010b, Jin et al. 2008, Joos et al. 1991, Peng&Broecker 1991, Watson et al. 1994).
-Global model studies show that atmospheric CO2 concentrations could be reduced by only 10%, even under highly optimistic assumptions fertilization could acidify the deep ocean by storing more CO2 there (Cao & Caldeira 2010b) and could increase releases of the greenhouse gasN2O 3.2.6.
-Direct capture from air.
-Direct air capture refers to the capture of CO2 that is produced from the ambient air; the method typically employs chemical processes to separate the CO2 from the rest of the atmosphere (Metz et al. 2005).
-The captured CO2 would be transported and used for commercial purposes or stored underground in geological reservoirs.
-Carbon storage in wellchosen geological reservoirs appears to be effectively permanent on human timescales (Metz et al.
+Global model studies show that atmospheric CO2 concentrations could be reduced by only 10%, even under highly optimistic assumptions fertilization could acidify the deep ocean by storing more CO2 there (Cao & Caldeira 2010b) and could increase releases of the greenhouse gasN2O

-2005).
-Because CO2 makes up approximately 0.04% of the atmosphere and approximately 10% of power plant flue gases, it is generally thought that direct air capture would not be able to compete economically with capture from power plants in most circumstances.
-Most individualCDRmethods have only marginal potential to affect atmosphericCO2 this century (Table 3).
-In principle, the large-scale application of several approaches could remove up to ∼150 ppm of CO2 from the atmosphere.
-Only direct air capture in combination with storage in geological reservoirs has the capacity to remove a climatically important amount of CO2 from the atmosphere, although the cost of deployment at the required scale might be considered prohibitive It appears feasible to removeCO2 from the atmosphere and store it in land, oceans, or geological reservoirs.
-However, most of these options are either limited in their capacity or expensive to deploy at the scale of global fossil-fuel CO2 emission.
-Important considerations for evaluating CDR methods include the permanence of the storage, the speed at which the system can be deployed, storage capacity, and potential adverse side effects Themain disadvantages of these methods are that they are slow acting in the elimination of atmospheric CO2 and they tend to be costly or impossible to apply at the scale of global fossil-fuel CO2 emissions.
+Themain disadvantages of these methods are that they are slow acting in the elimination of atmospheric CO2 and they tend to be costly or impossible to apply at the scale of global fossil-fuel CO2 emissions.
 However, if applied on a large scale and